nawed2611/nawed2611/README.md

 <h1 align="center">Hi 👋, I'm Nawed Ali</h1>
-<h3>I'm a MERN-Stack Developer and a Computer Science & Engineering student, from New Delhi, India.
+<h3>I'm a Full-Stack Developer and a Computer Science & Engineering student, from New Delhi, India.
 I'm highly proficient in C, C++, Python, HTML5, CSS3, JavaScript and its technologies.
-I'm currently building web apps with React.js, Node.js, Express.js and working with backend while actively participating in hackathons.
+I'm currently building apps with React.js, Node.js, Express.js and working with backend while actively participating in hackathons.
 I like to learn new technology and stay up-to date with the technology advancements and trends.</h3>

 - 🤖 I’m a mentor at [GSSoC'22](https://gssoc.girlscript.tech/) and an open-source enthusiast
 - 📖 I’m currently learning Data Structures & Algorithms